brikis98/yevgeniy-brikman-homepage/_posts/2008-12-17-introduction-my-bodyweight-during-2008.md

 ## FAQ

-### What about other diets, like low fat diets, Atkins, Zone, South Beach, etc?
+### What about other diets, like low fat diets, Atkins, Zone, South Beach, etc.?

-If any of these fad diets works, it's simply because it tricks you into eating less calories than you burn.
+If any of these fad diets works, it's simply because it tricks you into eating fewer calories than you burn.
 They all have various strategies for accomplishing this, but I personally prefer to skip to the heart of the issue and skip all the BS in between.
 In exchange, I get to decide what I eat, when I eat and how much, so long as I follow rules #1 and #2.